 Stay up to date on everything WAF/RS.

-If you are not receiving the WAF/RS monthly email, contact Jackie Evans.
+If you are not receiving the WAF/RS monthly email or Remind texts, contact Jackie Evans.

 WAF/RS teaches Judaic studies and Hebrew through discussions, music, projects, and crafts.
 Students explore Jewish values, Torah stories, holidays, and prayer with the ISJL Curriculum.
 Each Religious School session includes tefillah (prayer services) to help develop a holy community and reinforce the prayers and songs the students learn in class.